Williamsmene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines
+Display all the lines in the file
-Display lines containing patterns